About the Author

 Redlands East Valley graduate Sahvanna Jaquish made the 2024 U.S. Olympic softball team.

-Redlands High’s Brian Billick coached the Baltimore Ravens to a Super Bowl championship.
+Redlands High’s Brian Billick coached Baltimore to a Super Bowl championship.
+An ex-Terrier who was state 100-meter champion caught a pass in that game.

-Basketball’s Danny Wolters, who played at Redlands High for none other than Jerry Tarkanian, was recruited by UCLA’s John Wooden.
+Basketball’s Danny Wolthers, who played at Redlands High for none other than Jerry Tarkanian, was recruited by UCLA’s John Wooden.
+Guess where he went.

 A 2018 Redlands East Valley product, Jaelan Phillips, was a first round draft pick by the Miami Dolphins.

-An amateur golfer from Redlands, Phillips Finlay, took on legendary Bobby Jones at least three times in match play at either the U.S. Open or U.S. Amateur.
+An amateur golfer from Redlands, Phillips Finlay, took on legendary Bobby Jones at least three times in match play at either the U.S. Open or U.S. Amateur – way back in the Roaring Twenties.

-Perhaps Redlands’ most accomplished athletic participant, soccer’s Landon Donovan, suited up for Team USA at the Olympics, World Cup and was America’s pro soccer’s top player for years.
+Perhaps Redlands’ most accomplished athletic participant, Donovan, suited up for Team USA at the Olympics, World Cup and was America’s pro soccer’s top player for years.

 There’s more — a lot more.
 Ready to read?